adnan-mohammed7/AutoLoanApplication/README.md

 ## 📌 Project Overview

 In today’s fast-paced financial world, efficient loan processing is crucial for both banks and customers.
-This **Bank Loan Application** provides a streamlined system to calculate auto loan payments, ensuring accuracy and transparency in financial decisions.
+This **Auto Loan Application** provides a streamlined system to calculate auto loan payments, ensuring accuracy and transparency in financial decisions.
 Built using **JavaFX and MySQL**, it offers a **user-friendly interface** for clerks to process loan applications efficiently while reducing errors.

 This project showcases expertise in **Java application development, financial modeling, object-oriented programming (OOP), and real-time data validation**.
 Designed for **banking and financial institutions**, it automates calculations, helping customers make informed decisions.